openworm/muscle_model/README.md

 Ultimately, we understand from [Hodgkin and Huxley](https://en.wikipedia.org/wiki/Hodgkin%E2%80%93Huxley_model) that these electrical dynamics of the membrane are fully determined by the dynamics of [ion channels](https://en.wikipedia.org/wiki/Ion_channel) that sit across the membrane.

+In 2008, Dr. Netta Cohen and Dr. Jordan Boyle at the University of Leeds published an article with their mathematical model of these dynamics based on .
+This model was expressed as a system of equations and a set of parameters in their publication, as well as C++ and Matlab code.
+Their original code has been graciously shared with the OpenWorm project under the BoyleCohen2008 directory.
+In addition, a Python port of key components of the model has been added by OpenWorm contributors (Rayner Lucas).

+For the purposes of re-using the model as a component of the larger OpenWorm project, we have converted the mathematical model of Cohen & Boyle into NeuroML2, an XML-based description of the system of equations that make up mathematical models of biophysically-based models of excitable membranes.

 This repository contains the following:

 1. Simulation of C.Elegans muscle cell electrical properties, based on Boyle & Cohen 2008.